kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Shows a message when a player got hit during recovery of an attack move, or during ; landing animation of any move, or after 15 frames of starting a move. showPunishMessageOnWhiff = false

+; A keyboard shortcut.
+; Pressing this shortcut will add a new sprite when inside the hitbox editor and hitbox editing mode is active. hitboxEditAddSpriteHotkey =

+; A keyboard shortcut.
+; Pressing this shortcut will delete the current sprite when inside the hitbox editor and hitbox editing mode is active. hitboxEditDeleteSpriteHotkey =

+; A keyboard shortcut.
+; Pressing this shortcut will prompt to rename the current sprite when inside the hitbox editor and hitbox editing mode is active. hitboxEditRenameSpriteHotkey =

+; A keyboard shortcut.
+; Pressing this shortcut will turn on the hitbox addition mode, and when you drag your mouse across the stage, ; it will create a new hitbox of the type specified in the 'Hitbox Type' field.
+; If you don't drag and just click instead, you will create a point-sized hitbox.
+; This all only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditAddHitboxHotkey =

+; A keyboard shortcut.
+; Pressing this shortcut will delete the currently selected hitboxes when inside the hitbox editor and hitbox editing mode is active
+; (hitbox editor window need not be visible). hitboxEditDeleteSelectedHitboxesHotkey =

+; A keyboard shortcut.
+; Pressing this shortcut will turn on the selection tool mode, and when you hover your mouse over hitboxes, ; the cursor will change, and you'll be able to select, box-select and move and resize hitboxes.
+; This all only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditSelectionToolHotkey =

+; A keyboard shortcut.
+; Pressing this shortcut will undo the last hitbox or sprite editing operation.
+; This all only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditUndoHotkey = Ctrl+Z

+; A keyboard shortcut.
+; Pressing this shortcut will redo the last undone hitbox or sprite editing operation.
+; If you have not yet undone any operation, or you did a new operation after last undoing one, redo is impossible.
+; This all only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditRedoHotkey = Ctrl+Y

+; Specify true or false.
+; When using some hotkey to zoom the camera in/out during hitbox editing mode, ; the camera will be scaled around the current position of the mouse cursor. hitboxEditZoomOntoMouseCursor = true

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes up by a normal amount ; (specified in "hitboxEditMoveHitboxesNormalAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesUp = -Ctrl+-Shift+Up

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes down by a normal amount ; (specified in "hitboxEditMoveHitboxesNormalAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesDown = -Ctrl+-Shift+Down

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes left by a normal amount ; (specified in "hitboxEditMoveHitboxesNormalAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesLeft = -Ctrl+-Shift+Left

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes right by a normal amount ; (specified in "hitboxEditMoveHitboxesNormalAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesRight = -Ctrl+-Shift+Right

+; Specify a number.
+Default value is 1000.
+; This controls how much the hitboxes are moved by the "hitboxEditMoveHitboxesUp", ; "hitboxEditMoveHitboxesDown", "hitboxEditMoveHitboxesLeft", "hitboxEditMoveHitboxesRight" controls. hitboxEditMoveHitboxesNormalAmount = 1000

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes up by a large amount ; (specified in "hitboxEditMoveHitboxesLargeAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesALotUp = -Ctrl+Shift+Up

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes down by a large amount ; (specified in "hitboxEditMoveHitboxesLargeAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesALotDown = -Ctrl+Shift+Down

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes left by a large amount ; (specified in "hitboxEditMoveHitboxesLargeAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesALotLeft = -Ctrl+Shift+Left

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes right by a large amount ; (specified in "hitboxEditMoveHitboxesLargeAmount").
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditMoveHitboxesALotRight = -Ctrl+Shift+Right

+; Specify a number.
+Default value is 10000.
+; This controls how much the hitboxes are moved by the "hitboxEditMoveHitboxesALotUp", ; "hitboxEditMoveHitboxesALotDown", "hitboxEditMoveHitboxesALotLeft", "hitboxEditMoveHitboxesALotRight" controls. hitboxEditMoveHitboxesLargeAmount = 10000

+; Specify true or false.
+; This controls the four fields that are located on the bottom right of the Hitbox Editor:
+; the 'Left', 'Top', 'Right' and 'Bottom' fields.
+When this setting is true, those fields show ; 'X', 'Y', 'Width', 'Height' instead, and the coordinates are in the internal coordinate system ; of the hitbox data.
+; When this setting is false, those fields show 'Left', 'Top', 'Right', 'Bottom' and show arena ; coodinates, which are usually multipled by 1000, and if the projectile or player is rotated ; or scaled, the coordinates will reflect that. hitboxEditDisplayRawCoordinates = false
 ```

 </details>